When Everyone’s a Publisher, Who Will ‘Convene’ The Public?

 Online, journalists can use social media to promote ideas, engage the audience and facilitate new connections between audience members.
 The “panelists” of an online community can come and go as their interest in the conversation grows or wanes.
 And, as the audience reacts to the topic, the conversation changes.

 In our class, we’ll be exploring this issue in depth.
-The state’s dropout rate is one of those stories that many newspaper readers — wealthy, civicly engaged — see as a story about “those people.”
-Can we use social media not only to surface voices of people who have first-hand experience with the dropout issue, but to connect them directly to people who do not have first-hand experience with it?
+The state’s dropout rate is one of those stories that many newspaper readers — wealthy, civically engaged — see as a story about “those people.”
+Can we use social media not only to surface the voices of people who have first-hand experience with the dropout issue but to connect them directly to people who do not have first-hand experience with it?
 Can we create a conversation aimed at finding solutions and a deeper and broader understanding of the effect that high school dropouts have on North Carolina’s civic and economic climate?

 For example, I’d like to try to use YouTube to create a sort of hybrid between StoryCorps and the CNN/YouTube debates.
 I want to see and hear people who know each other and people who don’t know each other asking questions that help all of us better understand the issue.
 That is a lot to ask from an audience that is composed in large part of kids who don’t have technological access or aptitude.
 And it’s a lot to ask of an audience that — despite the ease of online publishing — remains remarkably passive.